odoo/odoo/doc/howtos/rdtraining/sprinkles.rst

     - Accepted offers are green
     - The state should not be visible anymore

+    Tips:
-    Tip: keep in mind that **all** fields used in attributes must be in the view!
+    - keep in mind that **all** fields used in attributes must be in the view!
+    - if you want to test the color of the "Offer Received" and "Offer Accepted" states, add the field in the form view and change it manually (we'll implement this later).

 Search
 ------